Categorary Archive: Uncategorized | Page 3 of 6 | Acre Design

 Structural calculations: A structural calculations report provides a full outline of design and build work to be carried out.
 It is minutely detailed and will include such information on how the foundations are to be dug, materials required, structural works, supporting walls, measurements, beams, joists, rafters, load bearings and concrete reinforcement or steel connection calculations.
 The report will be created by a qualified structural engineer.
 Where required, this report will ensure that our design meets to correct safety standards.

 Structural engineer: Engineer specialising in the design of building structures.
-Decisions about the type of structure are integral to the design and should be taken with the architect.
+Decisions about the type of structure are integral to the design and should be taken with the architectural professional.
 The engineer is responsible for ensuring that the structure has the appropriate strength and flexibility.

 Structural Opening: opening in the wall of a building, often for a door or window